 So, Which Foods Are Best for Good Moods?

-Blueberries, raspberries, and strawberries are all high in vitamin C which contains cortisol, a hormone that helps the body manage stress
+Blueberries, raspberries, and strawberries are all high in vitamin C which reduces the production of excess cortisol, a hormone that is released during times of stress.

 Black beans, lentils and lima beans are all rich in magnesium, a mineral that functions to provide relaxation and calm.